MLiedl/dbt-workshop/00_start_here/start_here.md

 ---

+### 4️⃣ Continue Learning
+📂 Go to: `04_next_steps/`

+Open:

+**Learning_Resources_for_Data_Analysis.md**
+and
+**Study_Roadmap_for_Data_Analysis.md**

+This gives you a study roadmap and useful resources.

+---

 ## ⚠️ Important Tips

-- ✔ Follow steps in order
+- ✔ Work through the folders in order.
-- ✔ Run all notebook cells (top to bottom)
+- ✔ Run notebook cells from top to bottom.
+- ✔ If a notebook behaves strangely, check the selected kernel.
 - ✔ Don’t worry if things break — that’s part of learning
+-
 ---

 ## 🆘 Need Help?